MIFE-conference on the topic “Financial Literacy in the Age of Digitalisation”

 The third keynote speech by Prof. Panu Kalmi, Ph.D.
 (University of Vaasa, Finland) focused on the role of digital technologies in financial education.
 He emphasized that digital financial education is important for navigating the online world and avoiding fraud.
 He also discussed the use of games.
 These should not be used in isolation, but combined with clear learning objectives, guidance, reflection, and feedback so that what has been learned can also be applied in everyday life.

-Subsequently, for the fifth consecutive year, the Bundesbank Early Career Research Prize on Financial Literacy was awarded by Dr. Patricia Staab (German Federal Bank).
-This year's awards went to Katharina Holzheu (ifo Center for Education Economics) for her research paper entitled “Bank-Advisor Certification and Willingness to Pay for Sustainable Finance Products” – which she co-authored with Dr. Tobias Wekhof (ETH Zurich, Switzerland) – and to the research work of Dr. Giang Nghiem (Leibniz University Hannover) entitled “Anchoring Households' Inflation Expectations when Inflation is High,” which he wrote together with Prof. Dr. Lena Dräger (Leibniz University Hannover) and Ami Dalloul (University of Duisburg-Essen).
+Subsequently, the “Bundesbank Early Career Research Prize on Financial Literacy” was awarded for the fifth time by Dr. Patricia Staab (Deutsche Bundesbank).
+This year's awards went to Katharina Holzheu (ifo Center for Education Economics) for her paper “Bank-Advisor Certification and Willingness to Pay for Sustainable Finance Products” – which she co-authored with Dr. Tobias Wekhof (ETH Zurich, Switzerland) – and to Dr. Giang Nghiem (Leibniz University Hannover) for his research paper “Anchoring Households' Inflation Expectations when Inflation is High,” which he co-authored with Prof. Dr. Lena Dräger (Leibniz University Hannover) and Ami Dalloul (University of Duisburg-Essen).

 On the occasion of MIFE's fifth anniversary, Prof. Dr. Cornelia Ruhe (University of Mannheim) and Claudia von Schuttenbach (ZEW) praised the achievements and successes that MIFE and its members have accomplished in the five years since its founding.

-As in previous years, this year's MIFE Annual Conference was followed by the MIFE Early Career Workshop, where fourteen young researchers presented and discussed their research contributions.
+As in previous years, this year's MIFE Conference was followed by the MIFE Early Career Workshop, where fourteen young researchers presented and discussed their research contributions.